mohanram2023/scripts/terraform_loganalytics.md

 - Use **remote state** (e.g., Azure Storage) for team collaboration.
 - Consider using **Terraform Cloud** or **Azure DevOps Pipelines** for CI/CD.

----

-Would you like me to help you build a complete `.tf` file or integrate this into a pipeline?
-You're on the edge of full automation!